nhungpham1707/CUTnRUN/README.md

 <p>
     <em>Peaks reproducibility in Tfe3, luc and fusion samples.
 Peak counts among replicates after normalizing data with s3norm are better than that from raw data.  </em>
 </p>
-## 6. Peak analysis: identify differential binding peaks between groups

-## 7. Peak annotation
-## 8. Transform bam file to bigwig: merge bam files of the same condition and convert to bigwig to use for heatmap generation
 ## 9. Heatmap generation: Generate heatmap for peaks
 ## 10. Prepare for motif finding: merge narrow peak files from the same condition and extract the fasta sequence for STREME meme suit
 ## 11. Find motif